-- Catch share data review, reporting and observer debriefings (WCGOP only, no A-SHOP costs reported) (IFO, MS). - o Debrief observers, error check observer data, and provide guidance to observers deployed in the catch share fishery. - o QA/QC observer data to ensure it is of the highest quality. - o Maintain nightly automated reporting of discard data to the vessel account system.

-- o Prepare, package, file, and archive observer catch share data. - Catch share observer trainings and briefings (WCGOP only, no A-SHOP costs reported) (IFQ, MS). - O Conduct high-quality annual trainings and briefings (refresher training) to deploy observers in the catch share fishery.
-Develop and modify manuals and lesson plans to meet observer sampling needs in the catch share fishery. - In FY17, WCGOP provided 3 full three-week trainings and 6 one-week briefings (refresher training) available for catch share observers. - Document and track observer certifications for catch share deployments as established in regulation.
+- Trawl rationalization program data review, reporting, and observer debriefings (WCGOP only, no A-SHOP costs reported) (IFQ, MS). - Debrief observers, error check observer data, and provide guidance to observers deployed in the trawl rationalization program. - QA/QC observer data to ensure it is of the highest quality. - Maintain nightly automated reporting of discard data to the vessel account system. - Prepare, package, file, and archive observer trawl rationalization program data. - Trawl rationalization program observer trainings and briefings (WCGOP only, no A-SHOP costs reported) (IFQ, MS). - Conduct high-quality annual trainings and briefings (refresher training) to deploy observers in the trawl rationalization program.
+Develop and modify manuals and lesson plans to meet observer sampling needs in the trawl rationalization program. - In FY18, WCGOP provided 4 full three-week trainings and 5 one-week briefings (refresher training) available for trawl rationalization program observers. - Document and track observer certifications for trawl rationalization program deployments as established in regulation.
 Review observer candidate applications to ensure they meet minimum standards and maintain appropriate records. - Support to constituents with their vessel accounts with regard to observer discards (IFQ). - Maintain phone and email service to constituents in order to address questions regarding observer discard debits from vessel accounts.
 Explain how discard is calculated in specific circumstances based on observer sampling.
-Provide data as requested to support debits. - o Manually calculate discard estimates using best available data for unforeseen instances such as gear loss or improper catch handling. - Managed and error checked trawl catch data with PSMFC, WCGOP, and OLE (ALL). - o Provide data and support as requested by OLE or EM program to support the catch share program. - Cost recovery planning, data analysis and reporting (ALL). - Query, aggregate, modify, and provide recoverable cost data to cost-recovery coordinator. - Determine and provide annual guidance regarding cost recoverable activities and timekeeping.
+Provide data as requested to support debits. - Manually calculate discard estimates using best available data for unforeseen instances such as gear loss or improper catch handling. - Managed and error checked trawl catch data with PSMFC, WCGOP, and OLE (ALL). - Provide data and support as requested by OLE or EM program to support the trawl rationalization program. - Cost recovery planning, data analysis and reporting (ALL). - Query, aggregate, modify, and provide recoverable cost data to cost-recovery coordinator. - Determine and provide annual guidance regarding cost recoverable activities and timekeeping.